 The Edwin O. Reischauer Institute of Japanese Studies (RIJS), in partnership with the Program on U.S.-Japan Relations at the Weatherhead Center for International Affairs and John A. Paulson School of Engineering and Applied Sciences (SEAS), coordinates a wide array of summer internship opportunities in Japan for Harvard students of any concentration who are in good academic standing and are returning for the fall semester as full-time students.
-As interns, students learn about the local culture of their city and workplace while contributing to a project defined by the host organization.
+As interns, students learn about the workplace culture and have the opportunity to learn and practice Japanese while contributing to a project defined by the host organization.
 Since 1988, over 400 students have contributed their skills and applied their knowledge to consulting and financial firms, tech and startup companies, international and local newspaper offices, design and architectural firms, research think tanks and educational organizations, offices of parliamentary members and NGOs, and even to a traditional luxury ryokan.
 For Summer 2021, in accordance with the University's ban on travel abroad, the Summer Internship Program will be conducted virtually.

 Internships last a minimum of 8 weeks, usually from early June until early August.
 RIJS has limited internship positions available and cannot guarantee placement.
 Acceptance is contingent on finding a fit between available positions and applicants.
 Some Japanese language ability is preferred by most organizations.
 Preference is given to students enrolled in Japanese language courses and to first-time Japan internship holders.

-Engineering Sciences Track: In partnership with SEAS, the Program will formally introduce a separate internship track for SEAS students in academic year 2019-20.
-There is no separate application for this track; application process will be same as others.
+Engineering Sciences Opportunities: There is no separate application for this track; application process will be same as others.
 The Program provides industry-based internships for SEAS students who hope to gain hands-on experience working with professionals in their desired field.
 Please note that this is not a research internship.
 For Summer 2021, opportunities through the RIJS, if available, will be extremely limited.
 We highly encourage students to explore and self-arrange internships should they be interested in virtual engineering- or science-related opportunities and reach out to the RIJS to discuss funding and support.